Traditional Wooden Arrows For Hunting Or Target Practice - My Archery Corner

 As you know, wooden arrows are the ones that have been used for the longest time.

-When our ancestors started using bows many thousands of years ago, they had no other choice but using arrows made of wood.
+When our ancestors started using bows many thousands of years ago, they had no other choice but to use arrows made of wood.

 First, those arrows just got sharpened, later stone or bones were used as a tip.